The Ultimate Edger is listed as a multi-tool with six uses and five of the six being different from each other see picture.

 - The edger works best if go don’t go straight into the clay.
 Placing the edger on an angle will lessen the chance of marking up your piece.

 - If you don’t have much room between the bowl and the base, you can still get to the base with this tool by tilting the top of the edger down towards the wheel so the rest of the edger does not make a mark on the side of your bowl.
-Slip it in on a 45-degree angle and remove the clay from your foot.
+Slip it in at a 45-degree angle and remove the clay from your foot.

 - If you like to throw bigger or thicker pieces the Ultimate Edger does come in a larger size 5.25″ x 2.5″ It’s convenient to have different sizes to choose from.